 As delightful as it is to sip Maker's Mark straight—a splash of water opens it up wonderfully—it also guarantees a fantastic tasting cocktail.
 The soft sweetness makes it very mixable with a variety of flavors, but the whiskey still has a punch so it will never get lost.

 A perfect place to begin is with any of the best-known bourbon cocktails.
 This includes the old-fashioned, mint julep, and Manhattan.
 Check those off your list, then you're ready to explore some of the modern cocktails that have been created around Maker's Mark.

 There are many impressive recipes that call specifically for this whiskey.
-Among them are the Mile High Manhattan, with its vanilla, orange, and anise accents, and the white peach julep, complete with fresh peach as well as bitters and liqueur made with the fruit.
+Among them are the Mile High Manhattan, with its vanilla, orange, and anise accents, the Black-Eyed Susan, and the white peach julep, complete with fresh peach as well as bitters and liqueur made with the fruit.
 It even stands up in the wildest of mixes, as seen in the unusual beer, bourbon, and barbecue cocktail.

 On the tame side, Maker's is fantastic in a spiked lemonade like the Packers punch and sweet soda mixes such as the summer breeze.
 It's quite fun in the playful but sophisticated sour sunrise where it replaces tequila in the famous orange juice-grenadine combo.
 Plus, you can warm things up in the winter with recipes like the Steelers cider and warm old-fashioned.

 The mixability of this whiskey knows no bounds!
 If you're ever in doubt on which whiskey to pour in any cocktail, rest assured that picking up that bottle of Maker's Mark will never let you down.